Austin becomes the first Texas metropolis to experiment with ‘guaranteed income’

 Advert

-Clarification, Could 6, 2022: This story has been up to date to mirror that Austin is the primary Texas metropolis to make use of local tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with similar packages using other sorts of funding.
+Clarification, Could 6, 2022: This story has been updated to reflect that Austin is the first Texas city to use local tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with similar applications using other sorts of funding.

 Quelle: www.click2houston.com